timm/luamine/lua2/lines.md

 ## Performance

 This code eats 10MB of a CSV file with 18 rows in
+2.2 secs, using luajit (on a Mac running OS X El Capitan.

-2.2 secs, using luajit.
-And that is after near zero work on optimizations.
+And that is after near zero
+work on optimizations.